Koha-Community/kohadocs/source/lists.rst

 -  'Print' will present you with a printable version of the cart

--  'Empty and Close' will empty the list and close the window
+-  'Empty and close' will empty the list and close the window

--  'Hide Window' will close the window
+-  'Hide window' will close the window